Networking Deep Dive

 110 Inbound Allow VirtualNetwork snet-shared 22 (SSH to jump box, if needed)

-NSG Flow Logs
+VNet Flow Logs

-• Network traffic visibility
+• Network traffic visibility across the entire virtual network

 • Connection troubleshooting